-I wrote about the history of Oregon White Oak in the Willamette Valley in Part 1 below, and the ecology of Oregon White Oak in Part 2.
+I wrote about the history of Oregon White Oak in the Willamette Valley in Part One, and the ecology of Oregon White Oak in Part Two.
 For the third and final section on Oregon White Oak, I am going to be describing the unique properties of it's lumber.

 The Oak tree is one of the most prolific trees in the world including almost 600 separate species, growing in almost every ecosystem imaginable.
 90 of those are native to the United States.
 If anyone is interested in learning more about Oak trees in general, and how completely amazing they are, I suggest reading "Oak" by William Bryant Logan.
 The Oregon White Oaks grow native along the west coast from Northern California up into British Columbia, with the Willamette Valley residing right in the heart of the oaks range.